 img

-Plywood and weights applied to the inside edges of the tub ledge.
+Plywood and weight applied to the inside edges of the tub ledge.

 Electrical Mods